MicrosoftDocs/biztalk-docs/biztalk/core/tutorial-use-the-peoplesoft-adapter-in-biztalk-server-to-write-data.md

 ---
 description: "Learn more about: Tutorial: Using the BizTalk Adapter for PeopleSoft Enterprise to Write Data to PeopleSoft Enterprise"
-title: "Tutorial: Using the BizTalk Adapter for PeopleSoft Enterprise to Write Data to PeopleSoft Enterprise | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Tutorial: Using the BizTalk Adapter for PeopleSoft Enterprise to Write Data to PeopleSoft Enterprise" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 837dd4db-576d-41c1-9fe8-e1e46861270b
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Tutorial: Using the BizTalk Adapter for PeopleSoft Enterprise to Write Data to PeopleSoft Enterprise
 The BizTalk Adapter for PeopleSoft Enterprise can be used to write data to a PeopleSoft System with information received from a trading partner or internal application.
 This walkthrough describes an SDK sample that illustrates this functionality.